peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 ## Getting a good workflow

 Right now you might think, all is fine here, but how do I use this beautiful editor, I do not have a 'run program' button.
 True, you don't.
-It's a bit personal from here I guess, but what works for me having the good old terminal, no scratch that, iTerm, on your second display with SBT open.
+It comes down to personal preference ofcourse, but what works for me having the good old terminal, no scratch that, iTerm, on your second display with SBT open.

 When developing, which you obviously do TDD or at least kind of TDD.
 Simply automatically run the tests that are related to the code that you're refactoring everytime you hit save by `~ testOnly path.to.code.AwesomeCodeSpec.scala`.
 Maybe use some wildcards `~ testOnly path.to.code.*`.